California and the West broil in record heat wave

 “The past few years in California, it’s really rough,” she said.
 “I really love this state.
 And growing up I never imagined I’d exactly want to live outside of California, unless maybe internationally.
 But this is very difficult.”

+In the San Francisco Bay Area, temperatures tied or broke all-time highs in a half-dozen cities.
+In Los Angeles, temperatures were in the 90s on Tuesday, prompting the nation’s second-largest school district to limit the use of asphalt and concrete playgrounds.

+In neighboring Nevada, Reno’s 106 F (41 C) on Tuesday was its hottest day ever recorded in September and smashed the previous record for the date, 96 F (35.5 C) in 1944.
+It came within 2 degrees of the all-time high for any day or month of 108 F (42 C), set in July 2002 and equaled in July 2007, according to the National Weather Service.

-In neighboring Nevada, Reno set a record of 102 degrees (39 C) on Monday while in Utah’s Salt Lake City temperatures were about 20 degrees higher than normal, hitting 105 degrees (40.5 C) on Tuesday, the hottest September day recorded going back to 1874.
+In Utah’s Salt Lake City — a city at more than 4,000 feet (1,219 meters) elevation — temperatures were about 20 degrees higher than normal, hitting 105 F (40.5 C) on Tuesday, the hottest September day recorded going back to 1874.

 Scientists say climate change has made the West warmer and drier over the last three decades and will continue to make weather more extreme and wildfires more frequent and destructive.
 In the last five years, California has experienced the largest and most destructive fires in state history.